The interaction of the ITER first wall with magnetic perturbations: Non-single-valued current potentials

+To study the resistive relaxation of the toroidal flux, assume the is a perfectly conducting outer cylinder that encloses an area $A=\pi r_o^2$ with $r_o>r_s$.
+The toroidal flux $\Psi_t$ enclosed by $A$ is conserved.
+The average magnetic field inside the larger cylinder $\bar{B}\equiv\Psi_t/A$ is independent of time, and

+an inductance coefficient.
+Equation (\ref{dot(psi-t)}) for the time derivative of the toroidal flux $\psi_t$ inclosed by the shell and Equation (\ref{psi-t - G_s}), which relates $\psi_t$ and $G_s$ imply

 When the magnetic field and the wall have exact toroidal symmetry, there is no normal magnetic field to the wall, and the result given above can be generalized for a shell of arbitrary shape.
-Equation(\ref{j-theta}) generalizes trivially.
+Equation(\ref{B_z Ampere}) generalizes trivially.
 Equation (\ref{d toroidal/dt}) is generalized using the vector-calculus identity that switches the area integral of a curl into a line integral $\int (\vec{\nabla}\times \vec{E})\cdot d\vec{a} =\oint \vec{E}\cdot d\vec{\ell}$.
-The loop voltage is $V_p\equiv\oint \vec{E}\cdot d\vec{\ell}$.
-The implication is the change in the toroidal flux, $\psi_t =\int \vec{B} \cdot d\vec{a}$ enclosed by a curve is the loop voltage around the curve.
+The poloidal loop voltage is $V_p\equiv\oint \vec{E}\cdot d\vec{\ell}$.
+The implication is that the change in the toroidal flux, $\psi_t =\int \vec{B} \cdot d\vec{a}$ enclosed by a curve is the loop voltage around the curve.
+The poloidal loop voltage is the poloidal resistance $\mathcal{R}_p$ times the poloidal current $G_s$.

 There are two loop voltages on a topologically toroidal surface.
 The time derivative of the toroidal flux enclosed by a curve is $d\psi_t/dt=-V_p$, where the poloidal loop voltage is for a poloidal circuit of the torus.